vitalygashkov/streamyx-extension/examples/demo/README.md

+# Azot Demo

-It's a minimal example of using `azot` to get a license for Bitmovin's Art of Motion Demo.
+It's a minimal example of using `azot` to get a license for Bitmovin's Art of Motion Demo

+## Azot API

+`./azot-api.js`

+This API may be familiar to those who have used [pywidevine](https://github.com/devine-dl/pywidevine?tab=readme-ov-file#usage).

+## Encrypted Media Extensions API

+`./eme-api.js`

 This example similar to [example from EME](https://www.w3.org/TR/encrypted-media-2/#example-8).

 There are some differences from the native EME implementation: